 PAGE CONTENTS 2 minute read.

-The University Libraries is a top-tier, user-centered academic library; because of this, these Strategic Directions, written within the framework of the UNT Strategic Plan, are underpinned by two overarching concepts: (1) diversity, equity, inclusion, and accessibility (DEIA) and (2) radical collaboration.
+The UNT University Library is a top-tier, user-centered academic library; because of this, these Strategic Directions, written within the framework of the UNT Strategic Plan, are underpinned by two overarching concepts: (1) having a welcoming and affirming culture and (2) radical collaboration.
 We believe they must be reflected in every aspect of our work by weaving them into the foundation of these Strategic Directions.

-We define DEIA as being open, accessible, welcoming, and affirming to all library users.
-We also commit to furthering the key concepts as outlined by the Division of Inclusion, Diversity, Equity and Access (IDEA) as it relates to all library work including personnel, resources, collections, description, services, and spaces.
+We define a welcoming and affirming culture as being open, accessible, and encouraging to all.
+We also commit to incorporating the American Library Association’s “Core Values of Librarianship,” (Access, Equity, Intellectual Freedom and Privacy, Public Good, and Sustainability) as they relate to all library work including personnel, resources, collections, description, services, and spaces.
 We define radical collaboration as reaching out across the library, across the campus, and across our community to find new and innovative ways to work together and create new things.